Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 How did you prepare for the interview?

-Applicants commonly prepared for interviews by conducting mock interviews, practicing possible questions, seeking advice from current students or professionals in the field, and doing research on the program or industry.
-They also utilized resources such as school websites, online forums, and networking to enhance their interview readiness.
+Many applicants prepared for the interview by engaging in mock interviews, practicing common questions, and seeking advice from current students or professionals in the field.
+They also utilized resources like school websites, online forums, and networking to gather information and insights relevant to their interview.

 Did many mock interviews and recorded myself to correct my errors.
 Practiced possible questions, spent many hours on Suit...